Biden says remark on Putin's power was about 'moral outrage' - NewsBreak

 Speaking at a news conference in Jerusalem, Blinken said Biden meant that “Putin cannot be empowered to wage war or engage in aggression against Ukraine or anyone else.”

-Biden has previously gone further than expected when speaking about Putin, describing him as a "war criminal" at a time when administration officials were saying they were still conducting a review of the matter.

-White House press secretary Jen Psaki said then that Biden was “speaking from the heart" rather than articulating a legal conclusion.

-Republicans questioned why Biden decided to go off-script in Warsaw when dealing with a combustible conflict.
+Although the White House insisted after the speech that Biden was not calling for regime change, Republicans questioned why he decided to go off-script when dealing with a combustible conflict.

-Some said his provocative rhetoric was strange given his otherwise cautious approach, such as refusing to facilitate the transfer of Polish fighter jets to Ukraine’s military.
+Some said Biden’s provocative rhetoric was strange given his otherwise cautious approach, such as refusing to facilitate the transfer of Polish fighter jets to Ukraine’s military.

 “If we’re so worried about provoking him that we couldn’t even send MiGs into Ukraine, how is this any different?”
 Rep. Michael McCaul, R-Texas, told CNN’s “State of the Union” on Sunday.
 “In fact, I would say it’s more provocative than sending MiGs into Ukraine.”